 Places include rapid interaction techniques to let a person quickly adjust the prominence of its contained media items, and / or to quickly drill down into details of a media item.
-The mechanism is a variation of the Tooltip Grande popups found in Community Bar (McEwan et. al., 2005) and SideShow (Cadiz, et. al., 2002).
+The mechanism is a variation of the Tooltip Grande popups found in Community Bar [11] and SideShow [1].

 When a place is created, by default it shows only the icon and thumbnail views of media items, arrange in two rows (e.g., as in Figure 6a).
 As mentioned, the person can drag and drop items between these rows to switch between icon and thumbnail representations, or raise a thumbnail tooltip from the icon (Figure 3), or even drag items around to customize the order of thumbnails or icons.
 However, a person can also see the full view of a media item quickly as a transient Tooltip Grande, i.e., within a large pane temporarily included in the place.
 Figure 6 shows examples.
 In Figure 6a, Saul is about to move his cursor over Yibo's presence item thumbnail.
 When it is over it, the place automatically increased in size to reveal a pane containing the full view of Yibo's media item (Figure 6b), that is, a larger video of Yibo running at a higher frame rate.
-In Figure 6c, Saul continued moving his cursor over the photo item thumbnail, and as a consequence the full view of the photo item replaced the video item.
+In Figure 6c, Saul continued moving his cursor over the photo item thumbnail, and as a a) Default view of a place b) Presence tooltip grande c) Photo tooltip grande d,e) Locking down the photo tooltip grande to view photos Figure 6.
+Exploring a place's media items consequence the full view of the photo item replaced the video item.
 Saul now sees large photos cycled from that collection (Figure 6c).
-When he moves the cursor off the thumbnails, the full view disappear and the place shrinks down to its original small size (as in Figure 6a).
-In Figure 6d, Saul has locked down the larger views of the photo item by clicking on its thumbnail; the full view persists, which let him move his cursor elsewhere.
-For example, he can now use the controls at the bottom (Figure 6d,e). to flip through the photo set, to adjust and play the photos as a slide show, or even to adjust how other's view of these photos are linked, i.e., as loosely coupled (where each can flip through the photos independently) or tightly coupled (where all see the currently selected photo).
-Saul can also drag a media item out of the place and onto the desktop and resize them as described previously; while still part of the place, this allows one or more media items to be displayed in parallel, e.g. in full view.
+When he moves the cursor off the thumbnails, the full view disappears and the place shrinks down to its original small size (as in Figure 6a).
+In Figure 6d, Saul has locked down the larger views of the photo item by clicking on its thumbnail; the full view persists, which lets him move his cursor elsewhere.
+For example, he can now use the controls at the bottom (Figure 6d,e) to flip through the photo set, to adjust and play the photos as a slide show, or even to adjust how other's view of these photos are linked, i.e., as loosely coupled (where each can flip through the photos independently) or tightly coupled (where all see the currently selected photo).
+Saul can also drag and resize a media item out of the place and onto the desktop; while still part of the place, this allows one or more media items to be displayed in parallel at various sizes.